Decoupling Reasoning and Confidence: Resurrecting Calibration in Reinforcement Learning from Verifiable Rewards: Introduction

 Building on the above insights, we propose \textit{\textbf{D}ecoupled \textbf{C}alibration \textbf{P}olicy \textbf{O}ptimization}(DCPO), a simple yet effective framework that systematically decouples reasoning accuracy and calibration objectives at the levels of generation structure, reward design, and gradient optimization.
 Specifically, as demonstrated in Figure~\ref{fig: method}, DCPO requires the model to explicitly verbalize its confidence after reasoning trajectory generation.
 We assign separate rewards to the reasoning tokens and the confidence tokens, and apply a masked gradient strategy to ensure that the two parts of the sequence are optimized toward distinct objectives.
 In this way, DCPO fundamentally avoids the accuracy–calibration gradient conflict and enables parallel improvement of both reasoning ability and confidence reliability.
 Furthermore, to construct stable and low-variance supervision for calibration optimization, we exploit the group sampling mechanism inherent in GRPO~\citep{grpo}.
 Specifically, we prove that, although the correctness of individual instances is not precisely distinguished, the average correctness within a rollout group provides a more stable estimate of the model’s uncertainty for a given input.
 Accordingly, we supervise confidence prediction using both instance-level and group-level accuracy, without requiring any additional annotation or external oracle.
 This joint signal yields consistent and low-variance calibration feedback during training.

-To comprehensively verify the effectiveness of DCPO, we conduct experiments on 5 widely-used mathematical reasoning benchmarks spanning a wide range of difficulty levels (e.g., MATH~\citep{hendrycks2021math}, AIME~\citep{aime24,aime25}, AMC~\citep{yang2024qwen2}).
-The results demonstrate that, compared with previous baselines, DCPO achieves the best tradeoff between reasoning performance and calibration.
-Specifically, \emph{while previous coupled optimization methods significantly reduce model accuracy compared to vanilla GRPO, our DCPO not only preserves accuracy on par with GRPO but also achieves the best calibration performance and substantially mitigates the over-confidence issue.} For instance, QWEN3-8B trained with DCPO achieves an average accuracy improvement of 11.8\% across 5 benchmarks, matching the performance of vanilla GRPO and outperforming RLCR by 4.3\% and CCGPSG by 3.2\%.
+To comprehensively evaluate the effectiveness of DCPO, we conduct experiments on both mathematical reasoning and code generation tasks.
+For mathematical reasoning, we evaluate on 5 widely-used benchmarks spanning a broad range of difficulty levels, including MATH~\citep{hendrycks2021math}, AIME~\citep{aime24,aime25}, and AMC~\citep{yang2024qwen2}.
+For Code generation, we evaluate on 3 widely-used benchmarks, including LiveCodeBench~\citep{jain2024livecodebench}, and HumanEval+~\citep{liu2023your}.
+The results demonstrate that, compared with previous baselines, DCPO consistently achieves the best tradeoff between reasoning performance and calibration across domains.
+Specifically, across five mathematical benchmarks, Qwen3-8B trained with DCPO achieves an average accuracy improvement of 11.8\%, matching the performance of vanilla GRPO and outperforming RLCR by 4.3\% and CCGSPG by 3.2\%.
 Meanwhile,DCPO achieves a relative Expected Calibration Error (ECE) reduction of 71.6\% compared with QWEN3-8B, decreasing it from 0.435 to 0.128.

 Our main contributions are summarized as follows\footnote{The code is available at \url{https://github.com/icip-cas/DCPO}.} \begin{itemize} \item We identify a fundamental mechanism underlying calibration degeneration in RLVR and formalize the gradient conflict between accuracy and calibration. \item We introduce DCPO, a simple yet effective framework that systematically decouples reasoning and calibration objectives. \item Experiments demonstrate that DCPO achieves the best tradeoff between reasoning performance and calibration compared with previous strong baselines. \end{itemize}